AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 ## Getting started

-The endpoints used in this guide are part of the [!DNL Adobe Experience Platform] Segmentation Service API.
+The endpoints used in this guide are part of the [!DNL Adobe Experience Platform] [!DNL Segmentation Service] API.
 Before reading this guide, please refer to the [getting started document guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including required headers and how to read example API calls.

 ## How estimates are generated

 The way data sampling gets triggered depends on the method of ingestion.

-For batch ingestion the profile store is automatically scanned every fifteen minutes to see if a newly successful batch was ingested since the last sampling job was run.
+For batch ingestion, the profile store is automatically scanned every fifteen minutes to see if a new batch was successfully ingested since the last sampling job was run.
 If that is the case, the profile store is subsequently scanned to see if there's been at least a 5% change in the number of records.
 If these conditions are met, a new sampling job is triggered.

-For streaming ingestion the profile store is automatically scanned every hour to see if there's been at least a 5% change in the number of records.
+For streaming ingestion, the profile store is automatically scanned every hour to see if there's been at least a 5% change in the number of records.
 If this condition is met, a new sampling job is triggered.

 The sample size of the scan depends on the overall number of entities in your profile store.
 These sample sizes are represented in the following table: